CouchCMS/Documentation/src/contents/concepts/events-calendar.md

 1. We have defined editable regions to capture details about events.
 2. In the page-view of this template we display the details of the event in question.
 3. In the list-view we display the calendar.
 The events show up as calendar entries and are linked to their page-views.
-4. We are using a querystring variable named 'cal' to set the _date_ parameter of calendar tag.<br/>
+4. We are using a querystring variable named 'cal' to set the _date_ parameter of calendar tag.
-    The Couch gpc tag is used to get the value of this variable from the querystring.<br/>
+    The Couch gpc tag is used to get the value of this variable from the querystring.
     When this variable is not present in the querystring and hence the _date_ parameter turns up empty, the calendar tag uses the current date instead.
 5. We have set a link to the previous month and another to the next month by using the *k\_prev\_calendar\_date* and *k\_next\_calendar\_date* variables that are set by the calendar tag.
 6. The calendar tag accepts all the parameters that are normally used with the pages tag.
-Similar to the pages tag, this tag too does not fetch pages that have their publication dates set in the future.<br/>
+Similar to the pages tag, this tag too does not fetch pages that have their publication dates set in the future.
     Since events will normally be for the future, we have set the *show\_future\_entries* parameter to '1' to prevent the calendar tag from skipping future entries.